brotkrueml/typo3-feed-generator/Documentation/Introduction/Index.rst

 What does it do?
 ================

-The extension provides classes to generate Atom anda RSS feeds in an easy way.
+The extension provides classes to generate Atom, JSON and RSS feeds in an easy way.
 The target group are developers as the contents of the feeds must be provided programmatically according to the model.